JakeJMattson/ModMail/README.md

 ![WarmBot](https://i.imgur.com/EJEC0Eu.png)

 ## Reports
-Reports are private text channels that allow all of the staff team to communicate with a single member.
+Reports are private text channels that allow the entire staff team to communicate with a single member.
 You can have as many of these as you want (limited by configuration and Discord).
 <br>
 ![Reports](https://i.imgur.com/7vgwc9E.png)